-Figure 7.5.1.1-1: ACMX authorization for an authorized user (ACMC)
+Figure 7.5.1.2-1: ACMX authorisation for an authorised user (ACMC)

 Procedure:

-1. ACMC of an authorized user requires authorization from primary ACMS, prior to any exchange with the partner MC system.
+1. The ACMC of an authorised user requires authorisation from primary ACMS, prior to any exchange with the partner MC system.

+NOTE 2: The ACM server will check whether the user of the ACM client is authorised at each transaction.

-2. Upon successful authorization check, the ACMC can start the ACMX session,
+2. Upon successful authorisation check, the ACMC can start the ACMX session,

-3. The partner ACMS verifies the received ACMX request(s) to decide whether to continue the process.
+3. The partner ACMS verifies the received ACMX requests to decide whether to continue the process.

 7.5.2 Solution evaluation

-This solution provides authorization mechanism to control and enable an authorized user to perform administrative configurations exchange with one or more MC partner system(s).
-The authorization check of an ACMC is performed at primary ACMS.
-Afterwards when starting an ACMX communication, the primary ACMS will take care of the exchange with the target system(s).
+This solution provides the authorisation mechanism to control and to enable an authorised user to perform administrative configurations exchange with one or more MC partner systems.
+The authorisation check of an ACMC is performed by the primary ACMS for each transaction.
+The primary ACMS is responsible to perform the exchange with the ACMS in the partner MC system.

 7.6 Solution #4: Group configuration change